OPEN-NEXT/OKH-LOSH/OTRL.md

 `drafty documentation`

-documentation in progess – aims to describe how the hardware works and how it is operated, but is partly lacky &/ outdated; yet too less to exercise the 4 rights of open source.
+documentation in progess – aims to describe how the hardware works and how it is operated, but is partly patchy &/ outdated; yet too less to exercise the 4 rights of open source.

 ### ODRL 3